js-entity-repos/core/docs/filter.md

 # Filter

 This is an object that filters the entities.
-The filter interface currently supports the following operators which have been borrowed from Mongo.
+The [filter type definition](../src/types/Filter.ts) currently supports the following operators which have been borrowed from Mongo.

 Operator | Description
 --- | ---